|

 with those who cause division in the Lord's body.
 Paul taught the

-Philippians that those who do not walk the path of faith as he walks are
+Philippians that those who do not walk the path of faith as he walks are "enemies of the cross of Christ:

 Whose end is destruction, whose God is their belly, and whose glory is in